Siddhi-Mahawar/Event_Scheduler/README.md

 	-Invite can be send from Event page
 	-user can accept/reject Invitation
 ## ADVANCED FEATURES
-	-google login on login page
-	-After creating event user can upload file to describe -if no venue is available you are provided with relative results (by clicking on button) -user can give multiple inputs if any available it is displayed (first select number of inputs and then fill the fields)
+	-google login on login page(google login will function only without proxy) -After creating event user can upload file to describe -if no venue is available you are provided with relative results (by clicking on button) -user can give multiple inputs if any available it is displayed (first select number of inputs and then fill the fields)